myrenyang/Scripts/README.md

-# Scripts
-My scripts for different purpose
+This repository is about many my scripts for different purpose

 # Intellij Database Scripts
 Put the scripts to IntelliJ database data extesions, location: